ProfRandom/WCB-Canon/Canon Files/Monons 1 — Framework and Equations.md

 	- ***Pneumoform***: Ice Giants
 	- ***Haliform***: Gas Giants

 These are intended to categorize monons _in their current configuration_.
-A monon may (usually will) assume different qualities depending on its age and environment.## Abstract
+A monon may (usually will) assume different qualities depending on its age and environment.

-**Major Topics:**
-- Provides the **canonical reference table** for **monon mass classes and monoclasses**, establishing the taxonomy framework used across WCB.
-- Defines the hierarchical structure of **–moic categories** by mass domain:
-  - **micromon, minimon, midimon, planemon, intermon, stellamon, supermon, ultramon, hypermon.**
-- Associates each category with its **mass range, radius bounds, and representative examples** (from asteroids to stellar bodies).
-- Establishes the system of **terracentric prefixes** (centiterran, deciterran, kiloterran, megaterran, etc.) for finer-grained scaling across mass domains.
-- Connects monoclasses (e.g., **telluric, rheatic, gaean**) with their appropriate mass classes, showing where habitability-relevant subtypes emerge.
-- Serves as the master framework to which specialized notes (e.g., **Gaean planemons, Rheatic planemons**) attach.

-**Key Terms & Symbols:**
-- **Mass classes:** micromon, minimon, midimon, planemon, intermon, stellamon, supermon, ultramon, hypermon.
-- **Terracentric scaling prefixes:** centiterran, deciterran, kiloterran, megaterran, etc.
-- **Ontotype:** compositional subtypes (telluric, rheatic, gaean, xenotic).
-- **µT (microterran units):** mass measure used for micromons and smaller classes.

-**Cross-Check Notes:**
-- This file provides the **systemic backbone** for all WCB classification work.
-- All major terms are already present in the glossary as of v1.222.
-- Future consideration: whether **terracentric prefixes** warrant their own glossary entry or remain embedded in this reference note.

 # Monon Mass Classes and monoclasses